IACUC Training

 Radford University utilizes the Collaborative Institutional Training Initiative (CITI) Program training service for research involving the use of vertebrate animals.

 Radford University is required by federal regulations to ensure all personnel involved in the use and/or care of vertebrate animals in research, testing, and teaching, are qualified to perform their duties.
-Radford faculty, staff, students. and lab techs conducting research involving the use of vertebrate animals at Radford University must complete the required CITI IACUC courses prior to final approval of their IACUC protocol.
+Radford faculty, staff, students, and lab techs conducting research involving the use of vertebrate animals at Radford University must complete the required CITI IACUC courses before final approval of their IACUC protocol.

 Completion of CITI training is verified by the Research Compliance Office for all personnel proposing to work with animals, at the time of protocol submission, continuing review, and when new personnel, including students, are added to the protocol.

-Register/create an account in CITI.
-Please do not use your Radford University log-in credentials (e.g., user name and password) to attempt to log in to CITI.
+Register and create an account.
+Please do not use your Radford University login credentials (e.g., user name and password) to attempt to log in to CITI.

 Note: CITI completion certificates are valid for three (3) years.